blkpvnthr/The-Cost-of-Democracy/README.md

 ```

 ### 6. Open a Pull Request (PR) on GitHub to merge your feature branch into main.
-> Once the PR is opened we should all meet to go over the changes and how they work.
+> Once the PR is opened we should all meet to go over your changes and how they work.

 ---